Basement or Crawl Space?

 How deep your foundation should be depends on the calculated frost depth for your area – in my climate it’s around 32 inches.
 Which means by the time you’ve dug the foundation and met other foundation codes, you’ve already got several feet of crawl space by default.

-If you build your crawl space properly, you’ve also already got a gravel base several inches deep, insulation, and drainage – much of what you’d need for a fully excavated basement.
+And if you build your crawl space properly, you’ve also already got a gravel base several inches deep, insulation, and drainage – much of what you’d need for a fully excavated basement.

 And that’s what a basement is, really – a very deep crawl space.